Amisha-kun/Python_ML_Project/README.md

 ## Instruction
-- Create a Virtual Environment and install the packages mentioned in the `required.txt` file
+- Create a Virtual Environment and install the packages mentioned in the `requirements.txt` file
 - ## USE COMMAND PROMPT :
 - python -m venv myenv
 (here myenv is your virtual environment name )
-- pip install -r required.txt
+- pip install -r requirements.txt

 ## Run
 streamlit run app.py